NREL/WETOStack/docs/workshop.md

 Topic suggestions:
 - To create the tools to support our own research
-- To establish a mechanism to disemminate our research
+- To establish a mechanism to disseminate our research
 - To provide the industry with tools to design wind energy systems
 - To full industry adoption